my personal makefile module

 Tips

-1. Shell commonds is available in makefile For example, cd $(RUNPATH); $(EXE) tells the terminal to change pwd temporarily to $(RUNPATH) and execute $(EXE).
-Note here, the pwd will back to its original path after that.
+tells the terminal to change pwd temporarily to $(RUNPATH) and execute $(EXE).
+Note here, the pwd will back to its original path after that. - Conditional execution is available in makefile

-3. Display variables infomation in makefile We can use $(info $(PROG)) to display the value of $(PROG).
+to display the value of $(PROG).